ebrugulec/business-meeting-phrases/README.md

 - I may not have all the information, but my thought is that it would be best to do it this way.
 - I'm not sure, but my instinct is that it would be best to approach it this way.

-## How to say returning to the meeting that has become distracted?
+## How to say returning to the meeting that has become distracted? :key:

 - Can we please focus on the agenda and avoid getting distracted by unrelated topics?
 - I'm noticing that the conversation has become distracted.
 Let's take a few minutes to regroup and refocus on the meeting's purpose.